pods-framework/pods/readme.txt

 * Pages - Create custom pages that function off of your site's path, with wildcard support, and choose the Page Template to use
 * Templates - Use our template engine to create templates that can be handed off to clients for carefree management
 * Helpers - Customize how Pods works right from the admin area with simple to advanced reusable code snippets
+* Advanced Content Types - These types of content were built into Pods prior to 2.3, but are now optionally enabled
+* Table Storage - Enable table-based storage for custom fields on Post Types, Media, Users, and Comments.
+Also adds the ability to add custom fields to Taxonomies
+* Advanced Relationships - Add advanced relationship objects for relating to including Database Tables, Multisite Networks, Multisite Sites, Themes, Page Templates, Sidebars, Post Type Objects, and Taxonomy Objects
 * Markdown Syntax - Parses Markdown Syntax for Paragraph Text / WYSIWYG fields
 * Builder theme integration - Use our tightly integrated modules for Builder in your layouts